snacktavish/TreeToReads/README.md

     cd TreeToReads
     python treetoreads.py seqsim.cfg

-Edit config file, seqsim.cfg, to fit your data.
+Edit the configuration file, seqsim.cfg, to fit your data.
-The script by default look for a file called 'seqsim.cfg' or first argument can be the path to a control file with any name.

-Currently only runs art_illumina and generates paired end illumina data.
+Currently generates paired end illumina data.
-Alternatively, genomes can be generated, and ART run separately using any chosen parameters.
+Alternatively, genomes can be generated, and ART may be run separately using any chosen parameters.

 ### [Full Tutorial](https://github.com/snacktavish/TreeToReads/blob/master/docs/tutorial.md)